bcdev/nc2zarr/README.md

 Options:
   -c, --config CONFIG_FILE  Configuration file (YAML).
 Multiple may be given.
   -o, --output OUTPUT_PATH  Output name.
 Defaults to "out.zarr".
+  -d, --concat-dim DIM      Dimension for concatenation.
+Defaults to "time".
   -m, --multi-file          Open multiple input files as one block.
 Works for
                             NetCDF files only.
 Use --concat-dim to specify the dimension for concatenation.

-  -d, --concat-dim DIM      Dimension for concatenation.
-Defaults to "time".
-  -x, --overwrite           Overwrite existing existing OUTPUT_PATH.
-If
+  -w, --overwrite           Overwrite existing OUTPUT_PATH.
+If OUTPUT_PATH
-                            OUTPUT_PATH does not exist, the option has no effect.
+                            does not exist, the option has no effect.
 Cannot be used with --append.

   -a, --append              Append inputs to existing OUTPUT_PATH.
 If
                             OUTPUT_PATH does not exist, the option has no